 With a combination of romance and adventure, a hot air balloon ride is at the top of many bucket lists.
-I recently had the chance to take to the skies for my first hot air balloon experience with Balloon AZ in Phoenix, Arizona; and floating above the Sonoran Desert is hands down one of the coolest adventures I’ve had.
+I recently had the chance to take to the skies for my first hot air balloon experience with Hot Air Expeditions in Phoenix, Arizona; and floating above the Sonoran Desert is hands down one of the coolest adventures I’ve had.
 The hot air balloon experience is magical, thrilling and surreal; completely unlike any other flight adventure out there.
 Here are a few tips to make sure your first hot air balloon ride is a walk in the clouds.

 “Four score and seven years ago……..”